17 Semiarid Soils

 SZ - SOLONETZIC SEMIARID SOILS

 Solonetzic Semiarid Soils have a higher proportion of exchangeable sodium than other Semiarid Soils.
-This tends to promote the dispersion of clay and organic matter and establish very slow permeability through the clay enriched B horizons.
+This tends to promote the dispersion of clay and organic matter, resulting in very slow permeability through the clay enriched B horizons.

 SZQ

-Solonetzic Semiarid Soils that have saline soil materials within 60 cm of the mineral soil surface at some time of the year.
+Solonetzic Semiarid Soils that have saline soil material within 60 cm of the mineral soil surface at some time of the year.

 Saline Solonetzic Semiarid Soils